 Now we use Theorem 2.2 from \cite{bugeaud2018linear} to deduce that for every $q\in \Z\setminus\{0\}$ holds $\log \abs{\alpha_1^q -1} \geq - \tau_{\alpha_1} \log(eq)$, for some explicit constant $\tau_{\alpha_1}>1$ depending only on $\alpha_1$, which finally implies

-In other words, the type of $\theta_1$ is $\leq \tau_{\alpha_1}$. \end{proof} As we already mention, our aim is to understand how fast is the approximation of the integrals appearing in Corollary \ref{cor} by Riemann sums.
-The classic way to do this is to use the Koksma-Hlwaka inequality for integrals of dimension greater than one.
+In other words, the type of $\theta_1$ is $\leq \tau_{\alpha_1}$. \end{proof} As we have already mentioned, our aim is to understand how fast is the approximation of the integrals appearing in Corollary \ref{cor} by Birkhoff sums.
+The classic way to do this is to use the Koksma-Hlawka inequality for integrals of dimension greater than one.
 Unfortunately, the integrand of the integrals in Corollary \ref{cor} are given by the functions

-$j=0,\dots,P-1$, which we do not expect to have bounded \textit{variation in the sense of Hardy and Krause} (see \cite{kuipers2012uniform}).
+$p=0,\dots,P-1$, which we do not expect to have bounded \textit{variation in the sense of Hardy and Krause} (see \cite{kuipers2012uniform}, Chapter 2, Definition 5.2).
 So we restrict ourselves to dimension 1 ($m=1$, so $\deg(\alpha)=4$), where we can prove that the variation of this function is bounded explicitly.
-This reduces ourselves to the classic Koksma's result which we recall next.
-We start with the definition of \textit{discrepancy}: \begin{definition} Let $N\geq1$ and $(u_n)_{n\geq 1}\subset[0,1]$.
+This reduces ourselves to a classic result of Koksma which we recall next.
+We start with the definition of \textit{discrepancy}. \begin{definition} Let $N\geq1$ and $(u_n)_{n\geq 1}\subset[0,1]$.
 The \textit{discrepancy} of the sequence $u_n$ is defined by